How to disable WordPress heartbeat API to reduce CPU usage

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { global $pagenow; if ( $pagenow != 'post.php' && $pagenow != 'post-new.php' ) wp_deregister_script('heartbeat'); }

 By adding the above code in the functions.php the Heartbeat API would be disabled everywhere except the post.php and the post_new.php pages.
-This is the most hassle free option where you won’t need to re-enable and disable it once you are done.
-But the resource usage will still be significant.
+This is the most hassle-free option where you won’t need to re-enable and disable it once you are done.
+However, the resource usage will still be significant.

 So, this was our How to disable WordPress heartbeat API to reduce CPU usage guide, did you like it?
 If yes, then do comment below.